Skip to content

 condition: none

-• Set command to run the task command
+• Set command to run the task

 • Set mode to replicated (default)

-Once ready, deploy your scheduled stack on the swarm cluster:
+Once ready, deploy your scheduled stack on the Swarm cluster:

 docker stack deploy -c date.yml date